 In addition, this division houses the non-academic aspects of the student experience at Kennesaw State University.
-Included in this division are areas such as student financial aid, career services, on-campus housing, intramural sports and leisure activities, registered student organizations, programs for specific populations, and the student judiciary program.
+Included in this division are areas such as student financial aid, career services, on-campus housing, intramural sports and leisure activities, registered student organizations, programs for specific populations, student leadership programs and the student judiciary program.